Bike Trailers for Babies and Kids

 Trailers that Convert to Strollers or Joggers

-The front wheel is fully independent and swivels for easy steering, There is brake and adjustable handlebars for comfort.
+The front wheel is fully independent and swivels for easy steering.
+There is a brake and adjustable handlebars for comfort.

 The maximum load is a little less than most comparable models at 88 lbs.